DistributedSystemsGroup/zoe/docs/install.rst

 * web client
 * command-line client

-Zoe is written in Python and uses the ``resource.txt`` file to list library dependencies.
+Zoe is written in Python and uses the ``requirements.txt`` file to list package dependencies.

 Requirements
 ------------

+Zoe is written in Python 3.
+Development happens on Python 3.4, but we test also for Python 3.5.

 * Docker Swarm